codingsher/golang-jwt-auth/README.md

-This API includes complete implementation of Http Requests i.e Get, Post, Patch, Delete using Golang's net/http standard library and SQLite database.
+This API includes complete implementation of JWT authentication using Golang's net/http standard library and SQLite database.
 This API has been coded using production level API structure that is efficient for future plugin integration/changes, testing etc.
-This is a simple RestAPI that uses SQLite to store students data i.e Name, Email, and Age.
+This is a simple RestAPI that uses SQLite to store students data i.e username, email, and password_hash.

 To test the API, follow these steps: